Wednesday, August 31, 2011

 iti bharatam akhyanam krpaya munina krtam

 This term specifically refers to those who were born in a family of qualified brahmanas, ksatriyas, or vaisyas, but failed to achieve the same qualifications, and therefore cannot be called dvija, twice-born.
-Thus, according to the scriptures the unqualified son of a qualified brahmana is a dvija-bandhu, and the unqualified son of a dvija-bandhu is a sudra.
-Nowadays, however, they find no meaning for this term, for they think that the only qualification they need is to be born in a family that somehow still holds a brahmana title!
+Thus, according to the scriptures, the unqualified son of a qualified brahmana is a dvija-bandhu, and the unqualified son of a dvija-bandhu is a sudra.
+Nowadays, however, they find no meaning in this term, for they think that the only qualification they need is to be born into a family that somehow still holds a brahmana title!

 5. IF ONE IS BORN A BRAHMANA, WHY DOES HE NEED TO STUDY?